Invoice Factoring FAQ

 As the funding source for US-based Import companies, Bankers factoring often pays the seller (our client’s supplier) when documentation is presented that proves the finished goods meet all quality, quantity, and timeliness requirements of the Account Debtor (our client’s customer) as part of our Vendor Guarantee Program.

-Yes, get us all your financial data quickly and we can review whether we can help your situation, pre or post-filing of bankruptcy.
-We might see a way to not file bankruptcy at all especially if MCA loans put you in this situation.
+Yes, get us all your financial data quickly, and we can review whether we can help your situation, pre or post-filing of bankruptcy.
+We might see a way not to file bankruptcy at all, especially if MCA loans put you in this situation.
 We also have DIP financing programs.

 Even with back taxes, Bankers factoring can probably help.
 We have deep experience negotiating payment plans and subordination agreements with the IRS.
 Just make sure you disclose your tax situation upfront.